jubileea/AboutJulia/README.md

 - Courses taken with Matlab and their repositories:
-  - TBD -> MAE 8: Matlab for Engineer Analysis
+  - TBD -> MAE 8: Matlab for Engineer Analysis SS2 2021
-  - numericalmethods -> MAE 107: Numerical Methods
+  - numericalmethods -> MAE 107: Numerical Methods SPR 2023
-  - signalssystems -> MAE 143A: Signals and Systems
+  - signalssystems -> MAE 143A: Signals and Systems SS1 2023

 - Networking:
   - LinkedIn: linkedin.com/in/julialee123/